JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Introduction.md

 Making extension of Flex components was also sometimes pretty hard due to inheritance of Flash widgets (partially resolved with new spark components).

-Unfortunately I also worked several month with Silverlight (C#) provided by Microsoft, the language itself have some interesting feature but ecosystem is not as good as the Java one.
+Unfortunately I also worked several month with Silverlight (C#) provided by Microsoft, the language itself has got some interesting feature but ecosystem is not as good as the Java one.
 The MVVM pattern (Model-View-ViewModel) is a fake that hide a MVVCVM (Model-View-ViewController-ViewModel) where VC is the .xaml.cs file...

 Before working with RIA, I obviously worked with Swing and SWT/JFace toolkit.
 And finally Swing was not so bad !